swarupbehera/mAQA/README.md

 ### Downloading the Multi-lingual mClothoAQA QA CSV Files
 - Copy the csv files for 8 languages from `mClothoAQA/` directory to `metadata/` directory.
+- Run `split_dataset.py` to generate csv files for binary answers and single word answers.
+- In `mClothoAQA/`, I have shared the splitted files so you can skip the above splitting step.

 ##  Feature Extraction